openjdk/babylon/hat/docs/hat-minimizing-buffer-transfers.md

 }
 ```

-First lets assume there were no automatic transfers, assume we had to define them. we had to explicitly control transfers so we will insert codegc
+First, let's assume there were no automatic transfers, assume we had to define them.
+We had to explicitly control transfers so we will insert code.

-What would our code look likegc
+What would our code look like?

 ```java
  @CodeReflection